gal-s2/Cluetact/README.md

 - TBD

+© 2025 Cluetact — built with love as part of a college project.
+Please don’t reuse the name or logo without asking.
-- This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.
+This project is open source under the MIT license.